dgaydukov/cert-aws/sa/files/sa.md

                     }
                   ]
                 }
                 ```
+                With iam policy for user/role you can also add resource policy directly attached to api (in this case you have to provide principal)
+                For private api you use combination of resource policy (allow access from specific vpce) and vpc endpoint policy (allow access from vpc or everywhere, since it can be accessable only from within vpc)
+                Example of resource policy:
+                ```
+                {
+                    "Version": "2012-10-17",
+                    "Statement": [
+                        {
+                            "Effect": "Allow",
+                            "Principal": "*",
+                            "Action": "execute-api:Invoke",
+                            "Resource": "arn:aws:execute-api:region:account-id:*"
+                        }
+                    ]
+                }
+                ```
                 * cognito authorizer (`authorizationType=COGNITO_USER_POOLS`) - authroize using conginto user pool access token
                 * lambda/custom authorizer (`authorizationType=CUSTOM`) - write you own lambda where you set auth rules